mikeoleary/azure-aks-bigip/README.md

     terraform destroy

 Once in a while, Azure will destroy these resources without considering dependencies, and you'll see an error when you delete your resources.
 If this happens, just destroy again with the command above, or just delete the Azure Resource Group via the Azure portal.

+## Conclusion
+Thanks for reading.
+This demo was intended to show how F5 Container Ingress Services can work with Azure AKS.

+## Support
+This repo is not supported by F5.
+It is a demo that I have put together personally, but I'd be happy if you could submit issues via GitHub.